CharlieMallon/milestoneThree/testing.md

     6. Security / error handling
             Can you get to parts of the site without logging In or with the wrong credentials? what happens if you try to access something that doesn't exist?

+        Note: As the delete the user section has not been build yet, the cypress test user has to be manually deleted from the database after running the test suite

 ## During Testing